This time, I would like to share my experience when I was late in my third month with the company.

 Now I would like to talk about my blunder.

 I think it was about three months after I joined the company.
-At the time, I was in charge of planning a study group for the company.
+I was just a shiny newcomer.

 Finally, the first day of the study session!
 On the day of the first day of the workshop, an incident occurred.